-In my last blog I talked about becoming victim to your calendar and saying no. I received a lot of responses about this topic so I am addressing it again.
+In an earlier article, I talked about becoming victim to your calendar and saying no. I received a lot of responses about this topic, so I am addressing it again.

 Time management is always an issue for my clients.
-With the holiday season in full swing and the end of the year coming – there are even more requests for our time.
+With the holiday season on the way and the end of the year coming, there are even more requests for our time.

 Our plates are full.
 In fact, they are so overloaded that we could work 24 hours, 7 days a week and still our plate would be overflowing.